rapid7/metasploit-framework/documentation/modules/payload/android/meterpreter/reverse_tcp.md

 Starting: Intent { act=android.intent.action.MAIN cmp=com.metasploit.stage/.MainActivity }
 ```

-Back to msfconsole, you should receive a session:
+Back in msfconsole, you should receive a session:

 ```
 [*] Started reverse TCP handler on 192.168.1.199:4444